 The market for the intranet-in-a-box—software products like Powell 365, Unily, Valo, and Wizdom, designed specifically to improve the usability of Microsoft’s standard SharePoint intranet—is booming.
 This suggests that for all of their ongoing efforts to improve SharePoint’s basic intranet capabilities, Microsoft is still a long way from offering an easy-to-use solution for communicating effectively with today’s modern, mobile workforce.

 But are add-ons the best solution for getting the most out of your organization’s SharePoint intranet?
 We’ve looked at some reasons why they might not be, and we’ve gone so far as to challenge the add-on concept entirely, questioning whether SharePoint is the best foundation upon which to build a modern employee intranet.

-As of May of 2017, Microsoft reported that more than 250,000 organizations worldwide use SharePoint, including more than 85 percent of Fortune 500 companies with SharePoint Online as part of Office 365.
+Microsoft reports that more than 250,000 organizations worldwide use SharePoint, including more than 85 percent of Fortune 500 companies with SharePoint Online as part of Microsoft 365.

-Despite its popularity, SharePoint’s shortcomings for employee engagement and the overlapping functionality of Office 365 (think Yammer vs. Teams) require additional customization, extensive user training, and long-term governance efforts.
+Despite its popularity, SharePoint’s shortcomings for employee engagement and the overlapping functionality of Microsoft 365 (think Yammer vs. Teams) require additional customization, extensive user training, and long-term governance efforts.
 This is where SharePoint add-ons enter the picture, as they promise to ease some of the customization pains for SharePoint.

 SharePoint Online’s intranet roadmap could limit your options in a competitive market”Gartner

 Especially when it comes to its capabilities for company-wide communication, organizations really ought to first ask themselves whether a) SharePoint is the right platform and b) add-ons tackle the real shortcomings of an employee-centric user journey.

 Why?
 Let’s have a look.

 1. Sharepoint Add-Ons Aren’t Mobile-First

 To completely reach all employees, including the majority who aren’t sitting behind desks, a successful communication channel has to be mobile-first.
 And by mobile-first, we mean that it has been purpose-built with mobile communication as its number-one priority.

 Mobile-first apps solve the employee engagement problem in two ways: they foster trust by showcasing visually familiar company branding, and they offer a consumer-grade user experience by providing an easily accessible digital doorway through which employees can find the tools they need to do their jobs.